Twispay/twispay.github.io/hosted-page.md

 ### Prepare the Checkout

-The first step is to collect the required data from the customer, to be sent in the payment POST Request.
+Collect the required data from the customer, for the payment POST Request.
 The minimum mandatory parameters needed for the request are: siteId, amount, currency, orderType, cardTransactionMode, orderId, identifier, Description.

-Depending on the Bank you have a contract with you might have to provide additional parameters (email, address, country, city, state, etc).
+Depending on your contracted bank, with you might have to provide additional parameters (email, address, country, city, state, etc).

-Here you can find a [Full List of Request Parameters](https://github.com/Twispay/twispay.github.io/blob/master/full-request-params.md) with descriptions.
+A [Full List of Request Parameters](https://github.com/Twispay/twispay.github.io/blob/master/full-request-params.md) with descriptions is available for more details.

 ### Create the Payment Form

+You can create the Payment Form via hidden HTML input.
-In the POST Request parameters, the merchant specifies the location of the twispay® payment page, the payment details and authentication information.
-These are usually implemented as hidden input in the HTML form.
+In the POST Request parameters, you must specify the twispay® payment page URL, the payment details and the authentication information.

 For production, the secure URL is: https://secure.twispay.com
 For test, the secure URL is: https://secure-stage.twispay.com